JacobDB/Expire-Sticky-Posts/readme.txt

 A simple plugin that allows you to set an expiration date on posts.
 Once a post is expired, it will no longer be sticky.

-You can show the expiration status of a post using the [expires] short code.

-The [expires] short code accepts 5 optional parameters:

-- expires_on - The text to be shown when a post has not yet expired.
-Default: `This item expires on: %s`

-- expired - The text to be shown when a post is expired.
-Default: `This item expired on: %s`

-- date_format - The format the expiration date should be displayed in

-- class - The class or classes given to the DIV element

-- id - The ID given to the DIV element

-The `%s` will be replaced with the expiration date.

 Have you found a bug or have a suggestion or improvement you'd like to submit?
 This plugin is available on [Github](https://github.com/avondohren/Expire-Sticky-Posts) and pull requests are welcome!